no-1ne/react-native-bootcamp/_posts/2017-06-25-react-native-maps.md

 * `react-native link react-native-maps`

 ### _Google Maps API Key_
-To Use Google Maps in your App you must have Google Maps API key, Go get the API key follow these steps:
+To Use Google Maps in your App you must have Google Maps API key, Go get the API key by following these steps:
 * You must use [Google Developer Console](https://console.developers.google.com/) to get the API Key
 * Create a new Project by going to [create project](https://console.developers.google.com/projectcreate)
 	- Give your project a name
 	- accept the terms
-	_ Click on "Create"
+	- Click on "Create"
 * Click on Hamburger Icon from top left and select [API Manager](https://console.developers.google.com/apis)
 * Select [Google Maps Android API](https://console.developers.google.com/apis/api/maps_android_backend/overview) from the API List and click "ENABLE".(<span style="color:red">!Important</span>)
 * In Left Nav.
 Select "Credentials"